Thursday, November 21, 2024

 “I think most people are thrilled about this,” said Council Member Carrie Downey.

 In May, Schmidt Design Group presented city council with a master plan that included potential amenities and a new park layout, which would be built in three phases.
-City council approved this plan in a 3-1 vote, with Council Member John Duncan dissenting, though the meeting was tense.
+City Council approved this plan in a 3-1 vote, with Council Member John Duncan dissenting, though the meeting was tense.
+Mayor Richard Bailey was absent from the vote.

 And, of course, compromise is always needed.
 Planning the park’s final design is representative of the difficulty of taking the desires of about 19,000 people and cramming them into 16 acres.